If someone sent you this page, they wanted you to see the work before any job-title conversation. That is intentional.

 For People We May Want To Know

-This company is only interesting if the hard disciplines are real.
+This company is only interesting if the hard things are real.

 NextConsensus is not running a broad public hiring funnel right now.
 This note exists so a strong candidate can judge the work itself: what the company is trying to prove, what kinds of skill matter, and whether this looks like the sort of problem you would want to own.